praekeltfoundation/txtalert/docs/api.rst

 --------------------------------------------------------------------------------

 :msisdsns: A list of unique `MSISDNs <http://en.wikipedia.org/wiki/MSISDN>`_
 :smstext: The text to be sent to the MSISDNs.
-It should not be longer than 160 characters
+It should not be longer than 160 characters. **Note:** The must be posted as a JSON object, not HTTP post key value pair variables.

 Example
 --------------------------------------------------------------------------------